Conflux-Chain/go-conflux-util/README.md

 // Send alert to the 'tgrobot' channel instead. logrus.WithField("@channel": "tgrobot").Warn("Some warning occurred")
 ```

-## Metrics
-We recommend to initialize metrics module from configuration file.
-Client could also configure influxdb to report metrics periodically.
-See `MetricsConfig` for more details.

 ## Rate Limit
 Provides basic rate limit algorithms, including fixed window, token bucket, along with utilities for HTTP middleware.